GW Explorer Workshop at Las Vegas Academy

 Promotional flyer for the GW Explorer Workshop

 On November 5, 2025, the GW Explorer Volunteer Crew of UNLV Astronomy PhD students hosted an afterschool Gravitational-Wave Workshop at the Las Vegas Academy of the Arts, led by Mrs. Teresa Prezgay’s advanced mathematics students.
-The workshop introduced students to Gravitational-Wave science through interactive notebooks, a tabletop interferometer demonstration, and discussions about how math connects to astrophysics.
+The workshop introduced students to Gravitational-Wave science through interactive Jupyter Notebooks, a tabletop interferometer demonstration, and discussions about how math connects to astrophysics.

 Workshop Highlights